suzanamelo-m/suzanamelo/content/posts/aws-for-absolute-beginners/index.md

 That was me when I realized I needed to learn about Cloud Computing to excel in my career, without a clue where to start.

-If you're in the same boat, an absolute beginner like I was when I first started, I strongly recommend taking a quick detour to this article first: [Cloud Computing: What it is and why should tech beginners learn it?](https://dev.to/aws-builders/cloud-computing-why-should-tech-beginners-learn-it-2khe).
+If you're in the same boat, an absolute beginner like I was when I first started, I strongly recommend taking a quick detour to this article first: ["Cloud Computing: What it is and why should tech beginners learn it?"](https://suzanamelo.com/posts/cloud-computing-what-it-is/.<br>
 It’ll give you some background on why Cloud Computing is worth your time.

 Back already?
 Or just eager to jump in?
 Awesome!
 Grab a seat, fasten your seatbelt, and let’s fly into the Cloud! ⛅️